apache/echarts-doc/en/option/partial/data-id-desc.md

 ID of this data item, ID of each data must be unique.

-This is optional，if no ID is assigned, then name will be the ID, if name does not exis either, then the index of this data item would do the job.
+This is optional, if no ID is assigned, then name will be the ID, if name does not exis either, then the index of this data item would do the job.